tonnenpinguin/lifelong-learning/mindfulness/README.md

 If you have a cold and it's gone you wouldn't say you were in remission.
 If you get a cold again you would treat it as a different cold.
 Seeing yourself as "in remission" rather than as cured makes you wait for the cancer to return.
 Stress has a very big influence on developing diseases.

+### Risk

+It's virtually impossible to classify people as risk-seeking or risk averse.
+People taking - what you would consider - a risk are acting in a way that at least to them seems reasonable.
+Risk itself is highly dependant on how you interpret the situation.

 ## Alexi Pappas x Rich Roll